stackbit-projects/wallhalla-d19ff/src/pages/products/plant1.md

 id: '1'
 price: '49.40'
 title: All verbs
+description: >-
-description: Don't know what to do?
+  Don't know what to do?
+We got you covered.
+Over 10.000 verbs waiting for you for inspiration and enrich you vocabulary.
+Definitions included.
 default_thumbnail_image: images/marvelous-chestnut.gif
 default_original_image: images/marvelous-chestnut.gif
 featured: true